Should Some Strains Be Renamed?

-Green Crack, Alaskan Thunder Fuck, and Alien Asshat are a few of the strains that aren’t exactly professional, while Girl Scout Cookies, Charlotte’s Web, and Cinderella’s Dream have names that could appeal to children, causing family-oriented consumers and potential customers to steer clear of the plant completely or choose to support its ban/restricted laws against it.
+Green Crack, Alaskan Thunder Fuck, and Alien Asshat are a few that aren’t exactly professional.
+Girl Scout Cookies, Charlotte’s Web, and Cinderella 99 have names that could appeal to children, causing family-oriented consumers and potential customers to steer clear of the plant completely or worse - choose to support its ban/restricted laws against it.

 “(OLCC) The Commission’s current rules allow it to regulate marijuana strain names attractive to minors but not those marketed by minors such as “girl scout cookies”.
 The action directs staff at OLCC to fairly implement criteria to restrict a narrow set of strain names that refer to cartoon characters, or are names associated with toys and games marketed to or by children.
 The Commissioners and OLCC staff have reviewed a listing of about 500 marijuana strain names and believes the rule would apply to less than 20 strains.”